casid/jte/DOCUMENTATION.md

 ### Customizing generated class directory

 By default generated sources and classes are outputted into the subdirectory `jte-classes` under the current directory.
-It is possible to customize this directory when creating template engine.
+It is possible to customize this directory when creating the template engine.
 But in order to have the hot reload feature working, a custom class directory must not be on the classpath.
 If it is on the classpath, generated classes will be visible to the default class loader and once a generated class is loaded, it will not be possible to reload it after recompiling a template, thus making the hot reload effectively non-functional.

 ## Precompiling Templates

-To speed up startup and rendering your production server, it is possible to precompile all templates during the build.
+To speed up startup and rendering on your production server, it is possible to precompile all templates during the build.
 This way, the template engine can load the .class file for each template directly, without first compiling it.
 For security reasons you may not want to run a JDK on production - with precompiled templates this is not needed.
 The recommended way to setup jte, is to instantiate the engine differently, depending on when you are developing or running on a server.

 ```java
 if (isDeveloperMachine()) {